camcleve3/cs375-fa25-VM-challenges/ANSWERS.md

 **Real-World Impact:** This approach enables modern systems to support large address spaces efficiently.
 A 32-bit system can theoretically address 4GB per process, but most processes use far less.
 Two-level paging makes this practical by allocating page table memory proportional to actual usage rather than potential usage.

----

-## Summary

-This completes the written portion of the assignment.
-The answers cover:
-- **Short answers:** 6 questions × 5 points = 30 points
-- **Long answers:** 4 questions × 10 points = 40 points
-- **Total:** 70 points from written questions

-The remaining 30 points come from the coding tasks (15 points each for Tasks 1 and 2), which are implemented in the provided C++ source files.